AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 - When the left or right arrow key is used to move out of inline tags, the cursor jumps unexpectedly on the first attempt.
 (GUIDES-26363)
 - AEM Spellcheck works only for the default en-US language and does not honor other locales.
 (GUIDES-14731)
 - When large DITA topics are unlocked in the Editor, the same topic reopens in a duplicate tab.
 Additionally, a tag-limit warning is triggered where `NaN` is displayed instead of the actual tag count.
 (GUIDES-34008)
-- When a read-only document is unlocked in the Editor, the selection controls in the **Content properties** panel remain disabled.
-Because Acrolinx depends on those fields to become interactive again, Acrolinx checks cannot run.
+- Acrolinx suggestions are not highlighted correctly in the Editor for read-only or locked topics.
 (GUIDES-29614)
 - When creating a new `reltable` without a header row in Author view, the table layout changes after a topic is added to the first cell, causing the next column to collapse and making it difficult to place related topics.
 (GUIDES-19555)
 - When an `xref` link is added to a small table cell in Author mode, the link does not stay contained within the cell and appears across adjacent cells in the same row.
 (GUIDES-5489)
 - Copying and pasting a `<section>` element selected using mouse drag in Author view converts it into paragraph `(<p>)` elements, rather than preserving the section structure.
 (GUIDES-30023)